-This position reports to principal investigators, Ali Rowhani-Rahbar, MD, MPH, PhD, and Frederick Rivara, MD, MPH.
+This position reports to principal investigators, Frederick Rivara, MD, MPH, and Ali Rowhani-Rahbar, MD, MPH, PhD.
 The specific content of each fellowship will be tailored to meet the goals and objectives of the fellow.
 Investigators are actively involved in examining causes and consequences of firearm violence and injury, and evaluating the implementation and effectiveness of public policy for firearm violence and injury prevention.
 Fellows will be expected to participate in this important translational work.

 - Collaborate in ongoing research, and design and lead studies, with mentoring by faculty.

 - Contribute to the literature and scholarly work on firearm violence and injury research.

 - Must have completed a doctoral degree in a related field.